Looking for places to shop for baby items on a budget?

 Bonus: Facebook Groups

-Do you have a local baby or yard sale Facebook Group.
-These are great places to look out for baby items, to sell baby items you no longer need, or to post what you are looking for.
+Facebook groups are great places to look out for baby items, to sell baby items you no longer need, or to post what you are looking for.
 I’ve seen gently used strollers and car seats go for under $40 on our local group.
 Just be careful when making the transaction to meet in a public place and to look out for scams.

 What is your favorite place to save money shopping for baby?
 I would love to hear your money saving ideas or questions in the comments below!